 For these reasons, we do not recommend sharpening ceramic knives yourself, and we did not include information about sharpening ceramic knives.

-But probably the easiest way to sharpen a serrated knife is to send it out to a professional.
+Probably the easiest way to sharpen a serrated knife is to send it out to a professional.
 For this reason, we aren't going to talk any more about sharpening serrated knives in this article.

 What to Look For in a Kitchen Knife Sharpener (Features to Consider)